-Emails to @debian.org addresses now go through a LDAP distributed email system.
-This system uses the forwarding field in the LDAP directory to route mail without passing it through a users .forward file on a single host.
+Emails to @debian.org addresses go through an LDAP distributed email system.
+This system uses the forwarding field in the LDAP directory to route mail without passing it through a user's .forward file on a single host.
 Multiple machines participate in the forwarding to provide redundancy.

 All machines also use the forwarding attribute as a default destination for email.
 If the user has a home directory and no .forward file the mail is forwarded rather than delivered to /var/spool/mail.
 This makes sure cron reports, bug responses and other unexpected emails are not misplaced.